patrickp89/lazor/README.md

 # lazor
-A ray tracer for WebAssembly
+A ray tracer for WebAssembly.